jeremylong/DependencyCheck/dependency-check-ant/src/site/markdown/configuration.md

-ProxyUsername         | Defines the proxy user name. | Optional ProxyPassword         | Defines the proxy password. | Optional ConnectionTimeout     | The connection timeout used when downloading data files from the Internet. | Optional
+ProxyUsername         | Defines the proxy user name. | Optional ProxyPassword         | Defines the proxy password. | Optional ConnectionTimeout     | The connection timeout used when downloading data files from the Internet. | Optional nexusAnalyzerEnabled  | The connection timeout used when downloading data files from the Internet. | Optional nexusUrl              | The connection timeout used when downloading data files from the Internet. | Optional databaseDriverName    | The name of the database driver.
+Example: org.h2.Driver. | Optional databaseDriverPath    | The path to the database driver JAR file; only used if the driver is not in the class path. | Optional connectionString      | The connection string used to connect to the database. | Optional databaseUser          | The username used when connecting to the database. | Optional databasePassword      | The password used when connecting to the database. | Optional